RustyYato/generic-field-projection/intrusive_collections_examples/README.md

 find the object quickly (which is what the `HashMap` does), and we want to be able to change its priority quickly.
-We already have a slow method of doing this; we can store the `Thing`s in an array, and sort the array each time we insert a new `Thing`, or change a `Thing`'s priority.
+We already have a slow method of doing this; we can store the `Thing`s in an array, and sort the array each time we insert a new `Thing` or change a `Thing`'s priority.
 This works, but is very, very slow.
 So let's try to build a new data structure that lets us do the
 following: